 A mistake many business owners make is to use the cash from a business line of credit to pay for personal expenses.
 Interest paid on a personal line of credit is not tax deductible.
 If it is found that even a minuscule portion of the business line of credit is used to pay for a personal expense, the IRS could reclassify it as a personal line of credit and disallow all interest charges.
 That is why it is important to segregate your accounts and keep detailed records of business expenditures made with the line of credit.

 “Using a sales account for deposits minimizes identity theft exposure because there are no checks or cards to draw money from the account.
 The same protection is provided for the other accounts due to their limited purposes”

-You should also consider creating separate checking accounts for different categories of funds (i.e. an account for vendors, for payroll, for deposits from revenue, for operating expenses, for travel and meals, etc.).
+You should also consider creating separate checking accounts for different categories of funds.
+For example, an account for vendors, for payroll, for deposits from revenue, for operating expenses, for travel and meals should be separate.
 With these accounts, you’ll be able to see how you’re doing financially throughout the month.

 “For example, using a sales account for deposits minimizes identity theft exposure because there are no checks or cards to draw money from the account.
 The same protection is provided for the other accounts due to their limited purposes,” says Paul Spizzirri, a tax attorney.

 Cash from a line of credit not counted as income